 After seasons of cruising aboard Witch in New England, we hauled her and brought her back to the shop in Bristol in the Fall of 2019 for some touch ups and tender loving care. (see latest photos).
 Witch is now ready for cruising.
 And, she cruises nicely at 10 knots which happens to be more than trawler speed, with a maximum speed of 12 knots.

 NOTE: While I have been saddened to pass the ownership of my wood boat ladies to new owners, I do recognize the fact that it would be a disservice to these boats, if not impractical to keep them all, and they deserve to go to new owners who will care for these golden age treasures as I have.
 Witch has been under my care and a special part of my life, having owned her (although not continuously) for 16 years.
 So, if you are interested in acquiring Witch, please ask about the maintenance agreement that I am offering with her sale.

-An independent marine survey took place late in 2013 and is available on request.
+An independent marine survey took place late in 2013.
+A new survey (May, 2019 will be forthcoming) and is available on request.